The Stuff Nightmares are Made of

 He had felt apprehensive about being in Constantine from the moment he had set foot in it.
 The problem he had with the city wasn’t the city in and by itself, which he found to be breathtaking, but the moment he had picked to discover it.
 He wasn’t proud of who he had become in his bid to move up the promotion ladder, but, the way he saw it, respect for human life and sympathy for people’s feelings becomes an unaffordable luxury in times of war.

-A pretty girl wearing a nice ...Read more
+A pretty girl wearing ...Read more

 Jasmine Garlands